Imagine you’re closing Q4 books and find 30 unmatched transactions…

 - Resolve any discrepancies: If any discrepancies are found during the reconciliation process, they should be addressed and resolved.
 This may involve contacting the suppliers or vendors to clarify payment details or simply adjusting the financial records if needed.

-For small firms, the process can be very straightforward with fewer clients, vendors and cash flows compared to the bigger ones.
-However, when an organization scales, a workflow like accounts payable process quickly becomes labor-intensive increasing the complexity and risks of error.
+For small firms, the process can be very straightforward with fewer clients, vendors, and cash flows compared to the bigger ones.
+However, when an organization scales, a workflow like the accounts payable process quickly becomes labor-intensive, increasing the complexity and risks of error.
 This can lead to various drawbacks, which are discussed below.

 Challenges of Payment Reconciliation